Fatty Liver While Pregnant

 The exact cause of AFLP is not entirely understood, but it is often associated with metabolic changes in the mother during pregnancy.
 If left untreated, fatty liver while pregnant can lead to liver failure, kidney failure, and even death.
 However, with early detection and proper management, most women recover fully after delivery.

 The exact cause of acute fatty liver of pregnancy remains unclear.
-However, some theories suggest that it may be related to metabolic changes that occur during pregnancy.
+However, some theories suggest that it may be related to metabolic changes that occur inflamed liver during pregnancy.
 One known contributing factor is a genetic deficiency in the enzymes responsible for breaking down fatty acids in the liver.
 When these enzymes do not work properly, fat accumulates in the liver, leading to inflammation and liver damage.

 Other factors may include hormonal changes, increased liver stress during pregnancy, and pre-existing liver conditions that can be exacerbated by pregnancy.
 While the precise cause is not fully known, it is clear that fatty liver while pregnant is a condition that needs immediate medical attention once it is detected.